kyosek/CFXplorer/README.rst

 - Comprehensive examples can be found in the `examples folder <https://github.com/kyosek/focus/blob/master/examples/focus_example.py>`_.
 - Kaggle notebook example can be found `here <https://www.kaggle.com/code/kyosukemorita/focus-cfe-example>`_.
-- Below is demonstrated a comparison of before and after FOCUS is applied to feature set from the example given above.
+- Below is demonstrated a comparison of before and after Focus-cfe is applied to feature set from the example given above.

 .. image:: https://raw.githubusercontent.com/kyosek/focus/master/docs/plot.png
     :width: 800px